 Both stories are based on a universal theme of imagination, with child characters at play – moving seamlessly between their real and imaginary worlds.
 The illustrations in both books are firmly set in locations at once familiar to the Australian child – these being the beach and the space of an overgrown backyard.

-Through story, children’s picture books are often a first introduction to words, to visual art – and so to reading.
-Where better to start children than with creative content, experiences and settings they are familiar with?
-That familiarity I think, is a gift of these two books – a reason they remain as old friends in my memory and have gone on to shape the beach and backyard play of my own children.
+Children’s picture books are often a first introduction to words – to visual art – and so to literacy through the reading of stories.
+And what better way to start than with experiences and settings children are familiar with?
+That familiarity with local content I think, is a gift of these two books – a reason they remain as old friends in my memory and have gone on to shape the beach and backyard play of my own children.

 A variety of creative content is a wonderful thing.
 And within that variety, Australian children need local literary content that is a reflection of and a connection to who they are and where they live.
 Kids love to read stories that they can relate to, stories about characters who might live next door, go to the school down the road, adventure with them in their own backyards.